 Following the submission of the study abroad application and acceptance into the program, Intern Colombia will reach out to students to begin the process of placing individuals within internship organizations.

-Students who receive the Pell Grant may qualify for the Gilman Scholarship.
+- Students who receive the Pell Grant may qualify for the Gilman Scholarship is a national study abroad scholarship sponsored by the Department of State.

 Tell Me More